 Get the recipe here.

 Our Favorite Applesauce Recipe

 You can cook pork chops and applesauce with the applesauce served on the pork or on the side.
 Yes, you can use your favorite jarred applesauce and quickly dish it out next to your pork chops, but homemade applesauce is so easy.
 Making it yourself means that you can add your preferred spices, plus you can get the texture of the applesauce mixture exactly the way you like it.
-The easiest way to make your applesauce is in a Crock-Pot, but you can also roast apples in a baking dish or cook them in a dutch oven or heavy bottomed sauce pan on the stovetop, too.
+The easiest way to make your applesauce is in a Crock-Pot or slow cooker, but you can also roast apples in a baking dish or cook them in a dutch oven or heavy bottomed sauce pan on the stovetop, too.

 Try this Pioneer Woman recipe for a yummy and easy applesauce.
 All it takes is 15 minutes of prep time and 25 minutes cooking on the stove for a perfect applesauce.

 This post was originally published on October 15, 2020.